Links on Android Authority may earn us a commission. Learn more.

 6. Sony Xperia 1 IV

-There are downsides to the device though, such as the inadequate update pledge (two OS updates) and its whopping ~$1,600 price tag.
-The latter price tag is way higher than base model iPhones and equivalent rival Android devices.
+There are downsides to the device, such as the inadequate update pledge (two OS updates) and its whopping ~$1,600 asking price.
+This latter price tag is way higher than base model iPhones and equivalent rival Android devices.
 This is definitely one for Xperia fans.

 iPhone 14 alternatives: Honorable mentions